Will form committee on MSP after assembly polls: Tomar tells RS | Headlines

 The minister said the matter of forming the Committee on MSP is under consideration of the ministry and will be formed after the elections are over.

+The minister's remarks came day after the Samyukta Kisan Morcha accused the government of not fulfilling its promise of setting up of the committee on MSP.

-He said since the elections are on, the government had written to the EC for guidance.
+The Morcha also announced its Mission UP asking voters to punish the BJP for reneging on its promises to farmers.
+Tomar said since the elections are on, the government had written to the EC for its approval.

 ''The EC's reply has come.
 It has said that the committee should be formed after the elections conclude,'' the minister said.
 Elections are scheduled in five states of Uttar Pradesh, Uttarakhand, Manipur, Goa and Punjab.